chriswrightdesign/websites-for-non-jerks/README.md

 happy-website-checklist
 =======================

 A checklist for friendly websites (accessible, performant, and portable device happy).
-Where possible I will provide a link to where I got the information/idea from.

 #1.
 Accessibility